LulinZhang/MicMacTiePHistoP/README.md

 - `opt`: Other options for SuperGlue (this option is only used for developper), Def=none
 - `CheckFile`: Check if the result files of inter-epoch tie-points exist (if so, skip to avoid repetition), Def=false
 - `CheckNb`: Radius of the search space for SuperGlue (which means correspondence [(xL, yL), (xR, yR)] with (xL-xR)×(xL-xR)+(yL-yR)×(yL-yR) > CheckNb×CheckNb will be removed afterwards), Def=-1 (means don't check search space)
-"""

-!mm3d TestLib SuperGlue SuperGlueInput.txt  InDir=./Tmp_Patches-CoReg/ OutDir=./Tmp_Patches-CoReg/ SpGOutSH=-SuperGlue
+mm3d TestLib SuperGlue SuperGlueInput.txt  InDir=./Tmp_Patches-CoReg/ OutDir=./Tmp_Patches-CoReg/ SpGOutSH=-SuperGlue

-"""An example of the matched patch pairs is visulized below:"""
+An example of the matched patch pairs is visulized below:

 import mm3d_utils